cardiagex/cardiagex/cardiagex.md

 ## Hi, I'm Noé Da Silva and I created this project as a blog cardiag.ex  👋
-The aim of the project is to inform and help in this blog on how to solve electromechanical problems.
+•The aim of the project is to inform and help in this blog on how to solve electromechanical problems.
+•Any user of this project can receive help through the personal Instagram described in the blog.
 <!--
 **cardiagex/cardiagex** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.